-A Blend of Heritage and Passion
+A Blend of Heritages and Passion

 Mara travelled to Australia in 1997 and met Paul while working in a Barossa Winery.
 Upon marrying Paul, she moved to Adelaide in late 1998 and the rest is history.

 Paul’s viticultural career started in the Riverland, where his family established vineyards and orchards, which he managed while studying (degree) at the University of South Australia.
 Paul then went on to become Penfolds’ very own premium regions Grower Relations Manager, an illustrious career of 18 years.
 He has spent the last 10 years managing his two Barossa Valley vineyards, while consulting in various capacities.
 This has extended from viticulture to Grape Supply management, which over the years has been received by like-minded vignerons and wineries throughout Australia’s premium wine growing districts, and for this he has been recognised as one of the best in his field.

 Paul has leveraged his vast industry experience and has built relationships with winemakers, growers and connoisseurs throughout Australia and abroad.

 Jason’s decade long affair with premium Barossa fruit naturally led him to Marananga, his favourite region and the home of Paulmara Estate.
 Jason refined his mastery of the intricacies of this region, by working closely with Paul on unlocking the real potential of the Georgiadis Estate.
 His oenological decisions are driven by a deep understanding of the geology and the varieties that suit this unique microclimate.

 This vineyard is situated in Marananga on the golden mile of the Barossa Valley.
 The vineyard was planted in 1995 for the aim of producing premium wine grapes to service Penfold’s Icon wines.